 knife tip of vanilla bean (scraped out of a vanilla pod)

 1 Tbsp maple syrup

 Place the chia seeds in a bowl with the coconut milk, stir, and let sit for 15 minutes.
 During this time the chia seeds will soak up the liquid.

-Add the cardamom, vanilla bean and agave, mix well.
+Add the cardamom, vanilla bean and maple syrup.
+Mix well.